nhieubrian/virtual-machine/README.md

 # Deployment

+## Make sure to delete the "Images" directory before deploying.
+This was only placed here to have a pictures in our readme.

 First, make edits based on the computing power needed:
 In the file, “purpleaip.yaml”, you will need to change the hostname to a server that is open and has the components needed.
 Check out, https://nautilus.optiputer.net/resources to see the most up to date information on the servers.